engineyard/ey-docs/pages/database-intro.md

 # Managing your Database on Engine Yard Cloud

-This section provides information about configuring and using the MySQL database in Engine Yard Cloud.
+This section provides information about configuring and using a database in Engine Yard Cloud.

 Whenever Engine Yard Cloud creates an environment, it creates a MySQL or PostgreSQL database for the application.